 €€€€ | Upscale Dining | Experimental | Restaurant and Wine Bar | Galway City

 Loam gained a Michelin star back in 2015 and has kept it ever since.
-It’s got a real arthouse vibe, and it’s very well known amongst the interested-in-food crowd.
-Above all, the whole setup is an experimental display.
-You have communal dining tables adorned with foliage, as well as private, round tables for smaller groups or couples.
-I would call the interiors a blend of “Japandi minimalism (Japanese and Scandinavian) meets mid century Industrialist.”
+It’s got a real arthouse vibe and is very well-known in the foodie community.
+The whole setup is an experimental display.
+You’ll find communal dining tables adorned with foliage, as well as private, round tables for smaller groups or couples.
+I would call the interiors a blend of “Japandi minimalism (Japanese and Scandinavian) meets mid-century Industrialist.”

 Address: Fairgreen Road, Galway City

 6. Owenmore Restaurant